Lemniscate

 Curves that have been called a lemniscate include three quartic plane curves: the hippopede or lemniscate of Booth, the lemniscate of Bernoulli, and the lemniscate of Gerono.
-The study of lemniscates (and in particular the hippopede) dates to ancient Greek mathematics, but the term "lemniscate" for curves of this type comes from the work of Jacob Bernoulli in the late 17th century.
+The hippopede was studied by Proclus (5th century), but the term "lemniscate" was not used until the work of Jacob Bernoulli in the late 17th century.

 History and examples

 Lemniscate of Booth

 The consideration of curves with a figure-eight shape can be traced back to Proclus, a Greek Neoplatonist philosopher and mathematician who lived in the 5th century AD.
 Proclus considered the cross-sections of a torus by a plane parallel to the axis of the torus.
 As he observed, for most such sections the cross section consists of either one or two ovals; however, when the plane is tangent to the inner surface of the torus, the cross-section takes on a figure-eight shape, which Proclus called a horse fetter (a device for holding two feet of a horse together), or "hippopede" in Greek.
 The name "lemniscate of Booth" for this curve dates to its study by the 19th-century mathematician James Booth.

 The lemniscate may be defined as an algebraic curve, the zero set of the quartic polynomial $(x^2 + y^2)^2 - cx^2 - dy^2$ when the parameter d is negative (or zero for the special case where the lemniscate becomes a pair of externally tangent circles).
 For positive values of d one instead obtains the oval of Booth.